lars1974/grafana-kotlin-dsl/README.md

     }));
 }
 ```
-# Reuse panel snippets
+# Reuse code
-Lets assume you would like to make several Stat panels that only show a single purple counter.
+Let's assume you would like to make several Stat panels that only show a single purple counter.
 You can do like:
 ```kotlin
 ...
 panels {